rossbu/SmartString.js/README.md

 * package watcher

 # [Javascript framework]
- *  Mainly reference from [String.js](http://stringjs.com/), which should be used instead of this lib.
+ *  Mainly referenced from [String.js](http://stringjs.com/), which should be used instead of this lib.